bbc/genie/README.md

 ## To build:

-`npm run build` which runs `webpack --config build-scripts/webpack.config.js` `npm run build-watch` runs the compiler and creates a bundle.
-This means you can view index.html in a browser without having to run a webserver.
+`npm run build` which runs `webpack --config build-scripts/webpack.config.js`
+`npm run build-watch` runs the compiler and creates a bundle.

 ## To view: